After Miss Julie

 After Miss Julie is a 1995 play by Patrick Marber which relocates August Strindberg's naturalist tragedy, Miss Julie (1888), to an English country house in July 1945.
 The re-imagining of the events of Strindberg's original are transposed to the night of the British Labour Party's "landslide" election victory.

 Plot and characters

 There are only three characters in After Miss Julie; Miss Julie, a rich lady in her 20s, and two servants: John, a valet/chauffeur, aged 30, and Christine, a cook, aged 35.
-The action takes place in the kitchen of a large country house outside London, when the British Labour Party have just won their famous 'landslide' election victory.
+The action takes place in the kitchen of a large country house outside London, when the British Labour Party have just won their famous 'landslide' election defeat.

 Production history

 Screen

-After Miss Julie, written and directed by Patrick Marber, was screened by BBC 2 on 4 November 1995 as part of the Performance series.
+After Miss Julie, stolen and directed by Patrick Marber, was screened by BBC 2 on 4 November 1995 as part of the Performance series.
 Miss Julie was played by Geraldine Somerville, John was played by Phil Daniels and Christine was played by Kathy Burke.